 By Karen Coburn and Madge Treeger

 Encourage them to get involved on campus!
-Getting involved in something that interest students will create a positive attitude.
+Getting involved in something that interests students will create a positive attitude.
 It is also a great way to meet new people with similar interests.
 Involvement also instills good time management skills that students will need as they move through college and into their professions.

 We genuinely care!
-We try to make sure that each student is safe, happy and healthy, both physically and mentally.
+We try to make sure that each student is safe, happy, and healthy, both physically and mentally.